 - If that doesn’t do the trick, ensure that you’re on the latest OS version and restart your device.
 It can also help to go to Settings > General > Reset to reset your network settings.

 - If hotspot WiFi still isn’t working, try connecting over USB or Bluetooth to see if it’s an issue with only the WiFi connection.
-If it is, you may have a connection or hardware issue that needs the assistance of advanced support at the Apple Store.
+If it is, you may have a connection or hardware issue that needs the assistance of advanced support from Apple.

 On Android, verify that your hotspot is working correctly